![]() |

 <Upper-crust English accent> Charles G. Wallerman

-<French accent> est monté dans son <Upper-crust English accent> Hotchkiss <French accent> pour conduire a Marseilles.
+<French accent> pour conduire a Marseilles.

-"Don Browning never changed, striking terror into the hearts of generations of pimply youths but getting most of them thru French o level.
+"Don Browning never changed, striking terror into the hearts of generations of pimply youths but getting most of them through French o level.
 I still admire the classmate who replied to Dons question 'what do we call a female goat?' with the response 'ewe sir'. no-one laughed but Dons moustache curled at one end by 2 millimetres to signify his appreciation." ...Andy Morrison 69-74;

 Bernie Argent - Art, Swimming, PE, Housemaster (Bridge)